Swamiji TV

 Who controls the mind is a king

-"O my inner divine Self, you are the king, the ruler of your mind and senses."
+"O my inner divine Self, you are the king, you are the king of your senses and your mind."

 Filming location: Vép, Hungary